Supercolony-net/openbrush-contracts/docs/docs/examples/timelock-controller.md

    use ink_prelude::vec::Vec;
 ```

+## Step 3: Define storage

-3. `TimelockController` is an extension for `AccessControl`, so you need to impl stuff related to both modules.
+`TimelockController` is an extension for `AccessControl`, so you need to impl stuff related to both modules.
 Declare storage struct and declare the fields related to `TimelockControllerStorage` and `AccessControlStorage`.
 Then you need to derive `TimelockControllerStorage` and `AccessControlStorage` traits and mark corresponding fields
 with `#[TimelockControllerStorageField]` and `#[AccessControlStorageField]` attributes.
 Deriving these traits allows you to reuse the default implementation of `TimelockController`(and `AccessControl`).

 ```rust
 #[ink(storage)]